-( Bit rate in bps 8 ) Average viewing time in seconds Viewers
+( Bitrate in bps ÷ 8 ) x Average viewing time in seconds x Viewers

-So, if you have 3,000 users (100 users a day over a 30-day period) watching a 500 Kbps video clip for an average duration of 3 minutes, the Flash Media Server (or equivalent streaming video service provider) would have streamed around 31.4 GB of data:
+So, if you have 3000 users (100 users a day over a 30-day period) watching a 500-Kbps Flash Video clip for an average duration of three minutes, the Flash Media Server (or equivalent FVSS provider) would have streamed around 31.4 GB of data:

-Depending on your service plan, this one video clip could cost you more than $150 per month.
+Depending on your service plan, this one video clip could cost you over $150 per month.

-To calculate the average transfer rate of video from a Web server per month, use the following formula for each video file:
+To calculate the average transfer rate of Flash Video from a Web server per month, use the following formula for each video file:

 Depending on your Web hosting plan, this one video clip could cost you anywhere from $3 to $10 a month to host with popular Web hosting packages.

 Why should you use the total file size for the progressive video calculation and not the average time watched by the viewer?
-Remember, with progressive video file formats, after Flash Player begins to download the video file to the browser cache, it doesn’t stop.
+Remember, with progressive video file formats, after the Flash Player begins to download the video file to the browser cache, it doesn't stop.
 The file continues to load in the background while the viewer watches the content.
-Regardless of how much of the video the viewer watches, the entire video file might download to the cache—unless the viewer unloads the Flash movie and continues to another Web page or closes the browser window.
+Regardless of how much of the video the viewer watches, the entire Flash Video file is downloaded to the cache—unless the viewer unloads the Flash movie and continues to another Web page or closes the browser window.

 Bottom line: estimate your transfer rates

-Regardless of which method of delivery you use for your video content, prepare transfer estimates so you can forecast how much of your budget you need to allocate to video.
-If you’re developing Web video for a business client, include these data-transfer estimates in your project plans.
-Each client will have a different hosting agreement with their CDNs, and those agreements vary dramatically based on the size of the company, the size of their audience, and the type of content they’re providing.
+Regardless of which method of delivery you use for your Flash Video content, prepare transfer estimates so you can forecast how much of your budget you need to allocate to Flash Video.
+If you're developing Flash Video for a business client, include these data-transfer estimates in your project plans.
+Each client will have a different hosting agreement with their CDNs, and those agreements vary dramatically based on the size of the company, the size of their audience, and the type of content they're providing.